 13 Silent Signs Your Home Is an Unhealthy Place to Live

-So you go awhile between dustings.
+We’ve all been there.
+Maybe you go a while between dustings.
 Let the dog sleep in the bed.
 Watch moisture bead up on the bathroom window.
-However, these innocent-seeming habits could be making you and your family sick—really sick.
+Sometimes these things are easy to ignore.
+Unfortunately, these innocent-seeming habits could be making you and your family sick.

 Your home has too much moisture